 After three days of training, the Soterion team worked closely with Bridgestone's infrastructure team to set up a Soterion server to talk to their SAP server.
-Both Bridgestone management and auditors were happy and by 2016 Bridgestone Australia started using the Soterion solution.
+After a proof of concept, in 2016 Bridgestone Australia started using the Soterion solution.

-"The tool is very useful to us because it gives us a clear picture and transparency of our risk in the business and the team is able to present the stats to the risk committee and executive team providing peace of mind to all."
+"The tool is very useful to us because it gives us a clear picture and transparency of our financial risk in the business and the team is able to present the stats to the risk committee and executive team providing peace of mind to all."